Rhoda Janzen: Critical reception

-In 2015, a Goshen College professor, Ervin Beck, listed Mennonite in a Little Black Dress among what he labeled with Peace Shall Destroy Many and others as the "canon of seven literary works by Mennonite authors writing about Mennonites have been regarded by many Mennonite readers as offensive."
-Beck claimed that these works were dismissed by some critics as "transgressive" or purposefully shocking to gain popularity, but that this "transgressive canon" still serves as an important work within the wider Mennonite literature movement.
+In 2015, Goshen College professor, Ervin Beck, described Mennonite in a Little Black Dress and Peace Shall Destroy Many as two of the "canon of seven literary works by Mennonite authors writing about Mennonites" that "have been regarded by many Mennonite readers as offensive."
+Beck claimed that these works were dismissed by some critics as "transgressive" or purposefully shocking to gain popularity, but that this "transgressive canon" still serves as important work within the wider Mennonite literature movement.